 In total we had 14 to place as part of our MK Schooldays.
-We reached mid-December and finally, finally, we had 14 puzzles, 14 target locations (ish) and 14 little tupperware boxes wrapped in duck tape and containing a book, a pencil, a pen, a geocaching note, and an FTF certificate.
-Each box had been duly labelled up using Kas’s newly acquired Dymo-tape thingy, which is now a mini hand-held inkjet printer taking all kinds of cunning different types of tape.
+We reached mid-December and finally, we had 14 puzzles, 14 target locations (ish) and 14 little tupperware boxes.
+Each was wrapped in duck tape and contained a book, a pencil, a pen, and an FTF certificate.
+Each box had been duly labelled up using Kas’s newly acquired Dymo-tape thingy.
+This is a mini hand-held inkjet printer taking all kinds of cunning different types of tape.
 We chose waterproof white strips.

 So, all we had to do was to set aside enough time to go and physically places 14 boxes and then release them all.
 Oh, if only it were that simple.

 Anyways up, 14 boxes is not something you can do reliably in the evenings and we didn’t fancy trying it on a weekend because of “The Daughter Factor”.
 So Kev took a day off work (a Thursday, as it happens), and Kas arranged her day to suit, and thus began the most driving-around-a-lot-ish day I have ever had in Milton Keynes.
 I am surprised the cache-mobile made it round.
 It got started and stopped about 30 times during the day but none of the journeys was longer than about 10 minutes.